GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

    ├── stencil_b.hpp
    └── stencil_b.py

 Finally, the backend may allow options specific to it.
-These can be passed using the `--option` or `-O` flag.
-For example the `GridTools` multi core backend takes a `debug` flag (which does nothing during source file generation) but would activate debug flags if we ask gt4py to compile a readily importable Python extension.
+These can be passed using the :code:`--option` or :code:`-O` flag.
+For example the GridTools multi core backend takes a :code:`debug` flag (which does nothing during source file generation) but would activate debug flags if we ask gt4py to compile a readily importable Python extension.